Precise Revision Rhinoplasty for Crooked Nose and Columella Asymmetry

 Aesthetic Refinement

-Adjusting the nasolabial angle for a smoother profile
+Adjusting the nasolabial angle for improved tip rotation

 Frontal View